Tech product reviews take many forms.

 That’s awful.
 Readers need to know what to avoid as much as what to buy.
 Indeed, basic human nature says losses are twice as painful, as gains.
 Where possible, I like to warn against poor products.
 Companies that make poor products usually know better than to send them out for review, so you’ll see less of them, but it can happen.

-My approach to product reviews on this site isn’t perfect.
+My approach to reviewing products isn’t perfect.
 I’d like to do more scientific testing, but don’t have the time or resources.
 Often The review loan is only for a few days, so extensive testing isn’t possible.
 Reviews here are unpaid.
-This means they have to take second place behind paying jobs.
+This means reviewing has to take second place behind paying jobs.